Ground Beef Chili

 Notes

 - I always use grass-fed beef.
-It is more expensive than conventional beef but the taste really makes the difference.
-On that note, I also try to buy organic when I can because our bodies are worth it.
+It is more expensive than conventional beef, but the taste makes the difference.
+I also try to buy organic because our bodies are worth it.

 - Normally, I use red bell peppers in my cooking but for some reason, I think green works better in chilis.

-- When you are sautéing the ground beef, you want it to only cook it for a few minutes.
-You want it to be still pink when you add the tomatoes and rest of the ingredients.
+- When you are sautéing the ground beef, you want to cook it only for a few minutes.
+You want it to be still pink when you add the tomatoes and the rest of the ingredients.
+Make sure to make small crumbles as it cooks.